konfoo-global/konfoo-addon/konfoo/README.rst

 - 1.5.0
     - Added backwards compatibility support for Odoo 15.0
     - Fix: edit button shown for lines without konfoo session
+    - Split KonfooButton and KonfooEditButton components into separate files
+    - Forked 16.0 compatibly components from mainline component
 - 1.4.3
     - Mitigate record not updated properly in 16.0 when calling `record.load()`
 - 1.4.2